saijuttu/ecohub/README.md

 Finally, Android Studio was used for developing the application and testing by the developers.
 We were able to use the Android virtual devices to test the application.

+### Google Maps API
+We use this API in order to tell our users where they can fulfill their event requirements.
+It also helps recommend options for users to choose based on proximity.

 ## Usable Platforms

 The mobile app runs on both Android and iOS.

+## Challenges We Faced

+### 1. Challenge 1

+We faced many problems with Google Maps API such as cost.
+We had to search for a free version that allowed us to get geological coordinates.

+### 2. Challenge 2

+We had to learn Dart and Firebase from scratch.
+We all started this as a new language.
+This hackathon was also our entire team's first hackathon ever, so we got to learn new things and have fun.

+### 3. Challenge 3

+We had problems up until the last minute with code changes and code breaking down all over the place.
+With a live database, it was hard to work with multiple using it at the same time with different ideas.
+Teamwork also became a double edged sword.
+Asynchronous code and asynchronous coding can be annoying lol.

+## Inspiration

+X2Vol and other volunteering sites along with Meetup.
+We combined the two app ideas to come up with this benefical and fun app helps the environment and the users.

+## Accomplishments

+Our app is completed by the end luckily.
+We got the core components into the app despite not being able to add some features.
+We had very nice looking dark mode UI and it works well as intended with minimal problems.